Hazard Insurance Definition

 How does it Work?

 - The hazard insurance policy protects the property owners against damaged caused by natural calamities.
 It is an extension of homeowners’ policy.
 If the property owner wants to cover the risk of damage to property structure caused by natural calamities, which include damage due to earthquakes, floods, landslides, storms, etc. then a hazard insurance policy is to be taken to cover the risk.
 The policyholder can get the coverage of personal belongings also through this policy.

 - Now, to get this type of insurance policy, one should approach the insurance company.
 The insurance company then comes and visits the property and gets the valuation of property depends on the current market value and then will decide the premium to be paid by the policyholder depends upon the value of the property, its location, and risk of loss occurred to property due to natural calamities.

 - Then after a premium is decided which the policyholder pays and gets the risk coverage as per terms of the policy.
 This policy can only be for one year and can be renewed.

-- Now if natural calamities occur and loss to property structure like the collapse of walls etc. then the property owner will approach to the insurance company for the claim and then insurance company makes the survey of the property and determine the value of loss and value of re-establishment and then it pays the amount of cost to recover the damage as a claim of policy.
+- Now, if natural calamities occur and loss to property structure like the collapse of walls etc. then the property owner will approach to the insurance company for the claim, and then the insurance company makes the survey of the property and determine the value of loss and value of re-establishment and then it pays the amount of cost to recover the damage as a claim of policy.

 What does Hazard Insurance Cover?